I5UCC/VRC-ASL_Gestures/README.md

 - What if my Avatar uses Write Defaults on?
   - Shouldn't be a problem. you can set all of the animations WD on if you use WD in your Gesture Layer, that shouldn't cause problems, I would still recommend having WD off, as VRChat recommends it.

-# VRChat Content Creation Terms of Use
+# Extended Terms and Conditions for VRChat Content Creation

 - Don't claim as your own.